black-titan0/jostar/README.md

 - **Real-Time Monitoring**: Using Redis allows for quick checks and updates, ensuring that the system can respond in real-time to abnormal patterns.

 These strategies enhance the robustness of the rating system by intelligently managing ratings and responding to potential manipulation in real time.

-### Explanation

-- **Weighted Ratings**: This section explains how you calculate the weight of a rating based on recent activity using an exponential decay formula.
-- **Share Link Tracking**: Describes how you track and manage ratings coming from shared links, with steps to ensure these ratings do not unduly influence the Jostar's score.
-- **Code Examples**: Each strategy is accompanied by a code snippet to illustrate its implementation.
-- **Benefits**: Summarizes the advantages of employing these methods to maintain the integrity of the rating system.

-This markdown provides a comprehensive overview of your rating manipulation prevention strategies, helping users and developers understand the mechanisms in place to ensure fair and reliable ratings.
-If you need further customization or have additional questions, feel free to ask!